···

 When you can't name what's wrong

-The vagueness is what makes this so hard to deal with.
-But you're not imagining it.
+The vagueness is what makes this so hard to address.
+But it takes recognizable shapes.

 Fine, But Not Right